Hell Gate: Clearing rocks

 In the late 1860s, after the Civil War, Congress realized the military importance of having easily navigable waterways, and charged the Army Corps of Engineers with clearing Hell Gate of the rocks there that caused a danger to navigation.
 The Corps' Colonel James Newton estimated that the project would cost $1 million, as compared to the approximate annual loss in shipping of $2 million.
 Initial forays floundered, and Newton, by that time a general, took over direct control of the project.
-In 1868 Newton decided, with the support of both New York's mercantile class and local real estate interests, to focus on the 3 acre Hallert's Point Reef off of Queens.
+In 1868 Newton decided, with the support of both New York's mercantile class and local real estate interests, to focus on the 3 acre Hallet's Point Reef off of Queens.
 The project would involve 7,000 ft of tunnels equipped with trains to haul debris out as the reef was eviscerated, creating a reef structured like Swiss cheese, which Newton would then blow up.

 After seven years of digging seven thousand holes, and filling four thousand of them with 30000 lb of dynamite, on September 24, 1876, in front of an audience of people including the inhabitants of the insane asylum on Wards Island, but not the prisoners of Blackwell's Island (now known as Roosevelt Island) who remained in their cells, Newton's daughter set off the explosion.
 The effect was immediate in decreased turbulence through the strait, and fewer accidents and shipwrecks.
 The city's Chamber of Commerce commented that "The Centennial year will be for ever known in the annals of commerce for this destruction of one of the terrors of navigation."
 Clearing out the debris from the explosion took until 1891.

-Newton had begun to undermine Flood Rock, a 9 acre reef, even before starting on Hallert's Rock, removing 8,000 cuyd of rock from the reef.
+Newton had begun to undermine Flood Rock, a 9 acre reef, even before starting on Hallet's Rock, removing 8,000 cuyd of rock from the reef.
 In 1885 Flood Rock was blown up as well, with Civil War general Philip Sheridan and abolitionist Henry Ward Beecher among those in attendance.
 Newton's daughter once more set off the blast, the biggest ever to that date and subsequently reported as the largest peacetime, man-made explosion until the advent of the atomic bomb although the detonation at the Battle of Messines in 1917 was several times larger.
 Two years later, plans were in place to dredge Hell Gate to a consistent depth of 26 ft.